GusBeare/Nancy-UserManager/README.md

 Nancy-UserManager
 =================
-This is a basic web app I built to get to grips with NancyFx and forms authentication and also to learn git and github.
+This is a basic web app I built to get to grips with NancyFx with forms authentication and to learn git.

 It's based on the Nancy Forms Authentication Demo app.
-I built it as a prototype so I could use it for simple web sites where I needed authentication and user management but didn't need to use a full blown CMS.
+I built it as a prototype I could reuse for simple web sites where I needed authentication and user management but didn't need to use a full blown CMS.

 It's a work in progress but currently it demonstrates the following: